Miss L Boon

 Our vision for physical education and school sport is to engage and inspire all pupils.
-High quality teaching, learning and diverse curriculum increases participation levels and leads to healthier pupils who are fully engaged in all school activities.
+High quality teaching, learning and a diverse curriculum increases participation and encourages pupils to lead a healthy lifestyle, both physically and emotionally.

-Students in Years 7-9 follow a programme of study that is designed develop them physically, socially, emotionally and cognitively whilst informing them about how to approach health, fitness and well-being as lifestyle choices.
+Students in Years 7-9 follow a programme of study that is designed to develop them physically, socially, emotionally and cognitively whilst informing them about how to approach health, fitness and well-being as lifestyle choices.
+We follow a mastery approach, meaning pupils acquire a deep, long-term, secure and adaptable understanding for each area of study.
 This key stage also aims to lay the foundations for those wishing to study at GCSE level.
-It is a practical subject but theory elements are integrated within the learning environment in regard to the specific focus for each year.
+It is a practical subject but theory elements are integrated within the learning environment.

 GCSE Physical Education